lorisalx/lorisalx/README.md

 ### A little about me...
-I'm an **AI Engineer🎓** at Boursorama.
+I'm an **AI Engineer🎓** at Dataiku.
 Currently passionate about LLMs world !